NightBlaze106/The-cache-Crew/readme.md

 ## Contributing to Exoplanet Odyssey

-To contribute to Cosmic Wars, follow these steps:
+To contribute to Exoplanet Odyssey, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.